CamDavidsonPilon/lifetimes/README.md

 lifetimes
 ======================
-### Measuring customer lifetime value is hard. *lifetimes* makes it easy.
+#### Measuring customer lifetime value is hard.
+Lifetimes makes it easy.

 ## Introduction
 As emphasized by P. Fader and B. Hardie, understanding and acting on customer lifetime value (CLV) is the most important part of your business's sales efforts.
-[And everyone is doing it wrong](https://www.youtube.com/watch?v=guj2gVEEx4s) (apparently). *lifetimes* is a Python library to calculate CLV for you.
+[And everyone is doing it wrong](https://www.youtube.com/watch?v=guj2gVEEx4s) (apparently). *Lifetimes* is a Python library to calculate CLV for you.

-More generally, *lifetimes* can be used to understand and predict future usage based on a few lax assumption:
+More generally, Lifetimes can be used to understand and predict future usage based on a few lax assumption:

 1. Entities under study may die after some random period of time.
 2. Entities interact with you when they are alive.